-Kissinger had refused to assist in the return of the documents, and in light of Kissinger's imminent departure, the government had no leverage over him to assist in the return of the documents.
+Kissinger's imminent departure, the government had no leverage over him to assist in the return of the documents.
 The only thing it could possibly do was to bring a lawsuit for the return of the documents.
 See id. at 155 ("The Government, through the Archivist, has requested return of the documents from Kissinger.
 The request has been refused.
 The facts make it apparent that Kissinger, and the Library of Congress as his donee, are holding the documents under a claim of right.").